 “More handwashing and less brainwashing”

-After the first cases of infection were confirmed among Iranian students – legally residing in Hungary through a state-funded program – Prime Minister Orban was quick to link coronavirus with illegal migration, claiming that “we are fighting a two-front war, one front is called migration, and the other one belongs to the coronavirus, there is a logical connection between the two, as both spread with movement”.
+After the first cases of infection were confirmed among Iranian students – legally residing in Hungary through a state-funded program – Prime Minister Orban was quick to link coronavirus with illegal migration to fuel xenophobia.
+He recently claimed that “we are fighting a two-front war, one front is called migration, and the other one belongs to the coronavirus, there is a logical connection between the two, as both spread with movement”.

 Anna Donath, an opposition politician from the Momentum party, slammed the Prime Minister’s approach and rhetoric: “The government didn’t lose a second to push anti-immigration propaganda, stigmatize and spread some more xenophobia […] Maybe we need a bit more handwashing and a bit less brainwashing”.